• Mental Health

 • Irritability

-• Avoidance
+• Avoidance behavior

-These and other symptoms of depression and anxiety might occur just before or immediately after graduation, or they might begin a few months after graduation once the initial euphoria has worn off and you’re attempting to create new routines and settle successfully into your new stage of life.3
+These and other symptoms of depression and anxiety might occur just before or immediately after graduation, or they might begin a few months after graduation once the initial euphoria has worn off and you’re attempting to create new routines and settle successfully into your new stage of life.

 Depression vs. Grief & Complicated Transition

-It’s not unusual to feel depressed after college graduation.
-You might be feeling grief and loss for several reasons.
-The structure and support you’ve relied on for the past several years is dissipating, friends are moving apart, and unsuccessful job searches can be crushing.
-This is a time of significant changes and transitions, and when difficulties and problems arise and continue, it can be considered as complicated transition.
+This is a time of significant changes and transitions, and when difficulties and problems arise and continue, it can be considered as a complicated transition.
 This is similar to complicated mourning— continued feelings of intense grief and life disruption after the death of a loved one.
 Your depressed feelings are strong enough to complicate your life and rob you of the joys of your new independence.

 • Depressed, low, sad mood most of every day